 The PCC, operating as part of the Alliance, identifies, evaluates and controls key risks that if they happened could significantly impact on the ability of the PCC and Chief Constable to achieve the objectives set out in the Police and Crime Plan.
 The key risks are listed below.
-Actions are put in place to mitigate these risks and various activities flow from these, for example the work of the Health and Wellbeing Board.
+Actions are put in place to mitigate these risks and various activities flow from these, for example the work taken forward through the Health and Wellbeing Board.

-- Health and Wellbeing of our workforce; - Partnership collaboration and funding is uncertain due to budget cuts and devolution arrangements which may affect our own delivery; - The Risk of failing to achieve financial savings within set time limits; - Quality of Data inputted into systems; - Requirement to have an overarching Organisational Learning platform in order to develop a Learning Culture that can be built upon across the Alliance. (so that "what works best" can be preserved and shared), and; - Ability to meet our vision of Protecting People From Harm the risk that we: - Meet our financial challenge but fail to deliver our service. - Deliver our service but fail to meet our financial challenge.
+- Health and Wellbeing of our workforce; - Partnership collaboration and funding is uncertain due to budget cuts and a funding formula review which may affect our own delivery; - The Risk of failing to achieve financial savings within set time limits and the anticipated benefits realised under the transformation programme; - Quality of Data inputted into systems; - Requirement to have an overarching Organisational Learning platform in order to develop a Learning Culture that can be built upon across the Alliance. (so that "what works best" can be preserved and shared), and;

+- Ability to meet our vision of Protecting People From Harm the risk that we: - Meet our financial challenge but fail to deliver our service. - Deliver our service but fail to meet our financial challenge.

-Whilst West Mercia Police and Warwickshire Police work in an Alliance each force has retained it's identify and both forces will work to address local policing priorities agreed with local communities and partners.
+Whilst West Mercia Police and Warwickshire Police work in an Alliance each force has retained its own identify and both forces will work to address local policing priorities agreed with local communities and partners.
 The Alliance management structure is shown in diagram 2.